FrostND/leap/README.md

 Frequentist mixed-effects models are estimated using `lme4` (Bates et al. 2015) whereas Bayesian multilevel models are estimated using `brms` (Bürkner 2017).
-These approaches address related but distinct questions about therapeutic change and the structure of repeated episodes of care.Data
+These approaches address related but distinct questions about therapeutic change and the structure of repeated episodes of care.

 `leap` includes simulated psychotherapy data for demonstrating episode identification, visualization, and statistical modeling.
 The simulated